glitchgod/feedrss/README.md

 5)Change the destination of the torrents by clicking on the folder.
 The destination must be the full path /home/… without short cuts such as ~ and must end with / .

-6) enjoy the program grabbing and downloading the tor files for you
+6)enjoy the program grabbing and downloading the tor files for you

 --------------------------------------------------------------------------------------------------------------------------------------------